dabaquita/UCF-Tower-Defense/README.md

 - Installed Unity and confirmed that project runs as expected on local environemnt

 Christopher Foreman:
+- Add minimum of 3 User Stories to the product backlog
+- Install Unity and verify that it works on local environment

 Recleph Mere:
 - Add minimum of 3 User Stories to the product backlog